- Who We Are

 - Why Providence?

-In May 2016, at the graduating ceremonies of West Point, Vice President Biden told the United States Military Academy’s Class of 2016 that “greater diversity will strengthen the country’s armed forces.”
-This truth applies to more than just our armed forces.
+This truth applies to more than just MIT.
 At Brown, we feel we are at our best when our faculty, residents and students reflect the breadth of diversity in those whom we serve.
 Differences in perspective and background enhance our ability to empathize and thereby fulfill our oaths.
 Settled in 1636 by the Reverend Roger Williams, Providence was founded as a refuge from Puritan intolerance.
 It has grown into a modern, cosmopolitan hub with outstanding emphasis on the arts, culinary innovation, business, research and education.
-It retains, however, its legacy of tolerance, inclusion and diversity, in accordance with the spirit of Mr. Biden’s comments.
+It retains, however, its legacy of tolerance, inclusion and diversity, in accordance with the spirit of Dr. Hockfield’s comments.

 The Internal Medicine Residency Program at Brown, in alliance with our colleagues at the Alpert Medical School and Brown University, strive to promote a diverse and inclusive residency program and faculty, reflecting our community and welcoming diverse backgrounds and opinions.
 Such diversity indeed makes us stronger.

 Bias Reduction Education in Brown Department of Medicine Podcast

 Dr. Kate Cahill (Clinician Educator track Co-Director/Brown IM Core Clerkship Director/BRIM Instructor) joins Dr. Tammaro in this Podcast describing the nature and implementation of the BRIM program for faculty and residents here at Brown.

 The Brown Minority Housestaff Association (BMHA)